nf-core/tools/docs/lint_errors.md

     * The main nextflow config file
 * `Dockerfile`
     * A docker build script to generate a docker image with the required software
+* `Singularity`
+    * A singularity build script to generate a singularity image with the required software
 * `.travis.yml` or `circle.yml`
     * A config file for automated continuous testing with either [Travis CI](https://travis-ci.org/) or [Circle CI](https://circleci.com/)
 * `LICENSE`, `LICENSE.md`, `LICENCE.md` or `LICENCE.md`